-The five hundred seat Victoria Theater was built in 1908 as a vaudeville house named Brown's Opera House by Edmund Joseph Brown, grandfather of Jerry Brown, who was twice governor of California..
+The five hundred seat Victoria Theater was built in 1908 as a vaudeville house named Brown's Opera House by Edmund Joseph Brown, grandfather of Governor Jerry Brown.

 Within a few decades, vaudeville was on its last legs, but Brown's Opera House, a true San Franciscan, had the talent to reinvent herself in response to changes in taste and technology and the fortunes of her neighborhood.

 During the depression in the 1930's, Brown's Opera House changed its name to the 16th Street Theater, showed second run movies at half-price (a nickel), and handed out depression glassware to attract patrons.

 In the 1950's, another name change - to El Teatro Victoria - and movies in Spanish.